Nextiva / Blog / Customer Experience

 This expectation weighs heavily on company leadership.
 Setting effective customer service goals is a great place to start if you’re wondering how to keep customers satisfied.

 You’ve likely heard how important it is to set goals for customer service, but our guide goes a step further.
-Not only do we back up the importance of these goals using real-world scenarios, but we also guide you through creating your own.
+We not only back up the importance of these goals using real-world scenarios but also guide you through creating your own.

 Read on for inspiration and guidance as you craft this year’s ambitious contact center service goals to retain existing and attract new customers.